 If you are looking to win estate agents’ business, it’s not enough to just do a good job; you’ll want to stand out from the crowd.

 The above are just a few examples of how to do that.
-For even more help, we created a detailed guide and workbook on how to win a contract with estate agents, from prepping your marketing materials to writing a bid and proposal.
+For even more help, we created a detailed guide and workbook on how to win an estate agent contract, from prepping your marketing materials to writing a bid and proposal.

 Download your free guide below, and start winning those contracts today.